shubhamj2611/shubhamj2611.github.io/_pages/achievements.md

 *	Received Ministry of Human Resource Development Scholarship (India) for securing AIR 290 in Graduate Aptitude Test Examination (GATE), 2014
 *	Received certificate of project completion with overall intern rating of A from Georgia Institute of Technology, U.S. (GT, U.S.) for outstanding contribution during summer internship, 2013
 *	Ranked amongst top 1.2% in IIT-JEE and top 1.3% in All India Engineering Entrance Examination among over 900,000 students, 2010
-*	Awarded “Best Student of the Year” for consecutive two years at Indore Public School among over 200 boarding students for exceptional overall contribution in Academics, Sports and Management, 2005-07
+*	Awarded “Best Student of the Year” at Indore Public School among over 200 boarding students for exceptional overall contribution in Academics, Sports and Management, 2005-07

 <p style="text-align:center; color:Blue; font-size:30px; font-weight:bold;"> Extracurricular Activities </p>